pmaengineering/ppp-web/README.md

 > **Note**
 > Ubuntu may prompt you when the Grub package is updated.
 If prompted, select keep the local version currently installed.

-`apt-get install htop libfontconfig1 libxrender1 python3-pip python3-dev python3-venv nginx git vim`
+`apt-get install htop libfontconfig1 libxrender1 python3-pip python3-dev python3-venv nginx git`

 #### 2. Clone project from repo